 Other methods for collecting CSF are rarely used, by may be recommended in some cases.
 They include:

-After the sample is taken, it is sent to a laboratory for evaluation.
+After the sample is taken, it is sent to a lab for testing.

 Normally, one or no bands should be found in the CSF.